sievericcardo/greenhouse_dt_project/README.md

 # Physical Setup

 This documents serves to provide step by step instructions to exactly reproduce the physical setup of the Greenhouse.
+The Greenhouse used in this project can be bought [here](https://www.biltema.no/en-no/leisure/garden/planting/greenhouse-cultivation/greenhouse-wood-69-x-49-cm-2000045538), but any Greenhouse can be used in the same way.

 The main components of the setup are: